-Competency 3 Advances human rights and social, economic, and environmental justice.
-Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
+Competency 3 Engage Anti-Racism, Diversity, Equity, and Inclusion (ADEI) in Practice Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: What will you do?
+With whom will you do it?
+How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
-Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Advocate for human rights and/or social, economic, or environmental justice at more than one level of intervention (micro, mezzo, macro).
-Assess clients' access to education, physical and mental healthcare, shelter, food, and agency services.
-Identify mechanisms of oppression and discrimination affecting client constituencies.
+Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Engage in cultural competence self-assessment, develop and follow a plan for increasing cultural competence and demonstrate cultural sensitivity and humility.
+Ask people about their experiences with racism, prejudice, and exclusion.

-Competency 4 Engages in practice- informed research and research-informed practice.
-Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
+Competency 4 Engages in practice-informed research and research-informed practice.
+Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: What will you do?
+With whom will you do it?
+How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
-Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Engage in practice that is supported by empirical evidence.
-Find, interpret, and discuss research related to micro and macro practice with the population served by the agency.
+Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Contribute to the knowledge base of the profession.
+Engage in practice that is supported by empirical evidence Engage in research that uses an anti-oppressive perspective.
+Explain, interpret, and disseminate research results Make recommendations based on agency culture results that are consistent with caritas.

-Competency 5 Engages in policy practice Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
+Competency 5 Engages in policy practice Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: What will you do?
+With whom will you do it?
+How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
-Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Promote the adoption of agency policies that advance human rights and social, economic, or environmental justice for issues that are identified at the micro level.
-Collaborate with colleagues and clients for effective policy action.
+Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Identify social policy at the local, state, or federal level that influences the agency and service delivery.
+Evaluate how the agency has interpreted the policy and translated it into agency protocols.

 Competency 6 Engages with individuals, families, groups, organizations, and communities.
-Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
+Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: What will you do?
+With whom will you do it?
+How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
 Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence.
-Develop rapport with people from diverse groups.
-Demonstrate how differential use of self improves client engagement.
+Use supervision to help manage personal biases that may affect professional relationships.
+Establish working alliances and collaborative relationships to facilitate engagement Consciously use caritas to engage clients

 Competency 7 Assesses individuals, families, groups, organizations, and communities.
-Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
+Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: What will you do?
+With whom will you do it?
+How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
 Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence.
-Develop mutually agreed-upon intervention goals and objectives based on the critical assessment of strengths, needs, and challenges within client systems.
-Identify and discuss biases and beliefs in supervision that could influence assessment.
+Perform comprehensive assessments, considering how diversity, difference, and oppression has shaped the life experiences of client constituencies.
+Use supervision and consultation to develop and communicate self-awareness to challenge biases and beliefs that could influence assessment.